client discussing her case with alimony lawyers

-Morris County NJ Alimony and Spousal Support Lawyers
+Morris County, NJ Alimony and Spousal Support Lawyers

 One of the most ambiguous and complicated issues that must be tackled during the divorce process is alimony, also known as spousal support.
 If you are considering divorce, it is often difficult to know in advance whether you or your spouse will be entitled to alimony and even more challenging to anticipate the amount, as New Jersey law contains no consistent formula for determining payments.
 Whether you are pursuing alimony payments or your spouse is seeking them from you, it is highly advisable to consult with an experienced New Jersey divorce attorney.
-With the help of a lawyer who is familiar with the way in which alimony laws have been applied historically, you can more effectively make a case for your preferred outcome.
+With the help of a team of lawyers who are familiar with the way in which alimony laws have been applied historically, you can more effectively make a case for your preferred outcome.

 At Townsend, Tomaio & Newmark, L.L.C., with offices in Whippany, New Jersey, our divorce lawyers have the specialized knowledge that is required to properly address the issue of alimony in New Jersey.
 Having assisted countless clients with a diverse body of circumstances, our attorneys are prepared to tackle the most complex and contentious situations.
 Whether your case involves high net worth or high profile divorcedivision of business assets, or complex property distribution, our team of family law professionals will zealously advocate to achieve the best possible outcome.
 If an alimony award can be settled through informal negotiations or alternative dispute resolution, we will work to facilitate an efficient, cost-effective agreement.
 However, if a settlement with your spouse is simply unfeasible, we will move forward with an aggressive litigation strategy.